Lake Baikal: Geography and hydrography

 Lake Baikal is in a rift valley, created by the Baikal Rift Zone, where the Earth's crust is slowly pulling apart.
 At 636 km long and 79 km wide, Lake Baikal has the largest surface area of any freshwater lake in Asia, at 31722 km2, and is the deepest lake in the world at 1642 m.
-The bottom of the lake is 1186.5 m below sea level, but below this lies some 7 km of sediment, placing the rift floor some 8–11 km below the surface, the deepest continental rift on Earth.
+The surface of the lake is 455.5 m above sea level, while the bottom of the lake is 1186.5 m below sea level, and below this lies some 7 km of sediment, placing the rift floor some 8–11 km below the surface, the deepest continental rift on Earth.

-In geological terms, the rift is young and active – it widens about 2 cm (0.8 in) per year.
+In geological terms, the rift is young and active – it widens about 4 mm (0.16 in) per year.
 The fault zone is also seismically active; hot springs occur in the area and notable earthquakes happen every few years.
 The lake is divided into three basins: North, Central, and South, with depths about 900 m, 1600 m, and 1400 m, respectively.
 Fault-controlled accommodation zones rising to depths about 300 m separate the basins.
 The North and Central basins are separated by Academician Ridge, while the area around the Selenga Delta and the Buguldeika Saddle separates the Central and South basins.
 The lake drains into the Angara, a tributary of the Yenisey.
-Notable landforms include Cape Ryty on Baikal's northwest coast.
+Landforms include Cape Ryty on Baikal's northwest coast.

 Baikal's age is estimated at 25–30 million years, making it the most ancient lake in geological history.
 It is unique among large, high-latitude lakes, as its sediments have not been scoured by overriding continental ice sheets.
 Russian, U.S., and Japanese cooperative studies of deep-drilling core sediments in the 1990s provide a detailed record of climatic variation over the past 6.7 million years.

 Longer and deeper sediment cores are expected in the near future.
 Lake Baikal is the only confined freshwater lake in which direct and indirect evidence of gas hydrates exists.

 The lake is surrounded by mountains; the Baikal Mountains on the north shore, the Barguzin Range on the northeastern shore and the Primorsky Range stretching along the western shore.
 The mountains and the taiga are protected as a national park.
 It contains 27 islands; the largest, Olkhon, is 72 km long and is the third-largest lake-bound island in the world.
 The lake is fed by as many as 330 inflowing rivers.
 The main ones draining directly into Baikal are the Selenga, the Barguzin, the Upper Angara, the Turka, the Sarma, and the Snezhnaya.
 It is drained through a single outlet, the Angara.

 Regular winds exist in Baikal's rift valley.
-The Kultuk blows southwest and the Verkhovik blows north or northeast.
-In addition, transverse winds blow locally and over shorter distances.
-The Sarma (named after the Sarma River) blows northwest in the autumn through the Sarma valley and the strait of Olkhon Island.
-The Barguzin (named after the Barguzin river) blows northeast in the spring.